Discover more about this waterfront city located in California’s Central Valley.

-Looking for a vacation spot that combines culture, history, exclusive shopping, and culinary delights?
+Looking for a destination that combines culture, rich history, shopping, and culinary delights?
 One that is close to major urban attractions as well as natural beauty and outdoor adventure?
-Experience it all in the city of Stockton, CA. Settle in at a charming Stockton California hotel, relax under sunny skies, and map out the activities for a day, a week, or longer.
+Experience it all in the city of Stockton, CA. Settle in at a charming Stockton California hotels, relax under sunny skies, and map out the activities for a day, a week, or longer.
 While you’re in town, cheer for one of our professional sports teams, pick up a treasure along the “Miracle Mile” or take a tour of nearby Lodi wine country.

 Stockton is the County seat for San Joaquin County.
 The City of Stockton is one of California’s fastest growing communities.
-Stockton is currently the 13th largest city in California with a dynamic, multi-ethnic and multi-cultural population of about 300,000.
+Stockton is currently the 13th largest city in California with a dynamic, multi-ethnic and multi-cultural population of about 310,000.
 It is situated along the San Joaquin Delta waterway which connects to the San Francisco Bay and the Sacramento and San Joaquin Rivers.
 Stockton is located 60 miles east of the San Francisco Bay Area, 83 miles east of San Francisco, and 45 miles south of Sacramento, the capital of California.
-While Stockton has an airport offering service to San Diego,Hawaii and Las Vegas, visitors usually fly in to Sacramento, Oakland or San Francisco.
+Stockton has an airport offering service to San Diego, Phoenix and Las Vegas (on Allegiant Airlines), and beginning in August 2019, service to LAX on United Airlines.
+Visitors may also fly in to Sacramento, Oakland or San Francisco.